amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 {% endcodeblock %}

 We added `ActivatedRoute` as a dependency and in the constructor.
-This gives us access to the all the `route` params such as `path`.
+ActivatedRoute gives us access to the all the `route` params such as `path`.
 Notice that we are using it in the `NgOnInit` and set the path accordantly.

 Go to the browser and check out that the URL matches the active button.
 But, it doesn't filter anything yet.
 Let's fix that.